avator7/Google-calender-intregation-With-Django/README.md

 This modules are google provided standard library for more information you read this documentation https://developers.google.com/calendar/api/v3/reference

-I have intregated through Django app and It return all the listed events When user authorize Note:- You can only authorize if you are test your.
-I mean i have to add you as test user using google cloud console for acessing this application
+I have intregated through Django app and It return all the listed events When user authorize

+Note:- google only allow users to authorize if the developer added users in  test user at google cloud console.

 My app screen has two Button on home one to refresh another to authorize:-
 ![Screenshot (4)](https://user-images.githubusercontent.com/74177655/178114215-d4acd71e-0436-4589-8bef-ae7652ec9300.png)